ansys/pyansys-dev-guide/doc/source/abstractions/app-interface.rst

-Application Interface
+Application interface
 =====================

 Many Ansys applications are designed around user interaction within a desktop GUI-based environment.
-Consequently, scripts are recorded directly from user sessions and are in the context of manipulating the desktop application.
+Consequently, scripts are recorded directly from user sessions and are in the context of manipulating the desktop app.
 Instead, scripts should be written for an API that is structured around data represented as classes and methods.

 PyAnsys seeks to make the API a "first class citizen" in regard to